-Tromsø, the biggest town in Arctic Norway, lies 344 km north of the Artic circle.
+Tromsø, the biggest town in Arctic Norway, lies 344 km north of the Arctic circle.
 This corresponds to the geographical latitude of northern Alaska!
 We had quite good weather and enjoyed our stay in a city after travelling for weeks through scarcely inhabited regions.

 The yellow, wooden cathedral of Tromsø was built as a long church in the Gothic Revival style in 1861.
 It is notable since it is the only Norwegian cathedral made of wood and probably the northernmost Protestant cathedral in the world.
 With over 600 seats, it is one of Norway’s biggest wooden churches.